 Yes!
 The streaming audio player is a constant throughout your visit, enabling you to tune in live online to any of CPR’s three services at the bottom of the page.
 The player will automatically minimize while you’re listening, and continue to play when you click links.
 To view the full player, see what’s playing, or listen to a different service, just place your cursor over the player to expand again.
 Please note that if you are using a version of Internet Explorer below version 10, continuous streaming while viewing content will not work.
 We recommend upgrading your version of Internet Explorer or using another browser such as Chrome or Firefox.

 Yes!
-The built-in player on our site is supported by iPhones and iPads (running at least iOS 5), in addition to Android devices (running at least Gingerbread/2.3).
+CPR offers a mobile app for Android and iOS devices.
+In addition, the built-in player on our site is supported by iPhones and iPads (running at least iOS 5), in addition to Android devices (running at least Gingerbread/2.3).
 Blackberry & Windows Phone users can either download the TuneIn app or download a stream for use with other applications on the the Streaming page.

 The built-in streaming player at the bottom of every page will tell you what's playing, but not necessarily who is playing it or for what program.
 To view weekly schedules of our musical programming, please click either "Classical" or "OpenAir," then click Schedule for Classical, or Schedule for OpenAir.